abhilashalk/sequelize-passport/README.md

 **Instructions**

-* Clone this repo.
-If you would find it useful, setup a database and install dependencies.

-* Write a reverse engineering script that explains the functionality of this application.
+* Write a reverse engineering script that explains the functionality of [this application](https://github.com/nielsenjared/sequelize-passport).
 Be detailed and articulate.
 Research any new and unfamiliar concepts or syntax and include links to the sources in your document.

+* If you would find it useful, clone the repo, setup a database and install dependencies.

 * Refer to this example: https://docs.google.com/document/d/1fmsQ9SpSRsAxUUYPvhS_dVhOCGCcBi295298iow6Gjs/edit?usp=sharing